-Together with partners from science, the Fraunhofer Institutes for Production Technology IPT and for Laser Technology ILT founded the ACAM Aachen Center for Additive Manufac-turing GmbH in 2015.
-The aim of ACAM is to help manufac-turing companies implement additive manufacturing in their production processes.
+Together with partners from science, the Fraunhofer Institutes for Laser Technology ILT and for Production Technology IPT founded the ACAM Aachen Center for Additive Manufacturing in 2015.
+The aim of ACAM is to help manufacturing companies implement additive manufacturing in their production processes.
 The Center for Additive Manufacturing is run by Prof. Johannes Henrich Schleifenbaum (Fraunhofer ILT) and Kristian Arntz (Fraunhofer IPT).

 ACAM bundles the competencies of different research institutes in their services on the RWTH Aachen Campus Melaten.
 ACAM brings together an expert community that deals with additive manufacturing and continues to systematically develop its know-how in this area.
 The existing expertise is made directly accessible to the users.

 The Fraunhofer Institutes for Production Technology IPT and Laser Technology ILT as well as the Machine Tool Laboratory WZL and the Chair for Digital Additive Production DAP of RWTH Aachen University started the »International Center for Turbomachinery Manufacturing – ICTM« on October 28, 2015 in Aachen with 19 renowned industrial partners.

-At present, the network’s 30 industrial partners are turbine manufacturers as well as groups and medium-sized companies in the fields of turbomachinery building, mechanical and automation engineering, machining as well as additive manufacturing.
+At present, the network’s 32 industrial partners are big and medium-sized companies in the fields of turbomachinery building, mechanical and automation engineering, machining as well as additive manufacturing.
 The center focuses on research and development around the production and repair of turbomachinery components which are covered by the partners in all areas.
-The research center was founded without any state funding and is thus one of the few independent net-works that emerged from the Fraunhofer innovation clusters »TurPro« and »ADAM«.
+The research center was founded without any state funding and is thus one of the few independent networks that emerged from the Fraunhofer innovation clusters »TurPro« and »ADAM«.
 The ten-member steering committee comprises representatives of the participating industrial companies and research institutes.